tiiuae/ghaf/docs/src/build_config/passthrough/nvidia_agx_pt_uart.md

         -kernel Image \
         -drive file=focal-server-cloudimg-arm64.raw,if=virtio,format=raw \
         -device vfio-platform,host=31d0000.serial\
-        -dtb ./DTB/uart.dtb \
+        -dtb uart.dtb \
-        -append "rootwait root=/dev/vda1 console=ttyAMA0 init=/bin/bash"
+        -append "rootwait root=/dev/vda1 console=ttyAMA0"

-After the Guest VM is launched you can see the VM Linux command on the opened ttyACM1 terminal.
+After the Guest VM is launched you can see the VM Linux command line on the opened ttyACM1 terminal.